 Hello and welcome to my homepage.
 Here I try to provide up to date information about myself.
-I'm PhD student of Mechanical Engineering at UBC.
+I am a post doctoral fellow of Mathematics department at the University of British Columbia.
 My supervisor is Professor I. Frigaard , one of the directors of Complex FLuids Laboratory.
 I was born in the beautiful city of Nahavand in western part of Iran and grew up in Tehran.

 - 2007-2009: M.Sc. in Mechanical Engineering, Sharif University of Technology - Tehran, Iran